Colorado AI Act · SB 26-189

 Does this apply to companies outside Colorado?

 Yes.
-The law applies to any entity that deploys or develops high-risk AI systems affecting Colorado consumers, regardless of where the company is headquartered.
+SB 26-189 applies to any entity that deploys or develops automated decision-making technology affecting Colorado consumers, regardless of where the company is headquartered.

-Any AI system that is a substantial factor in making a "consequential decision" about a person.
-Consequential decisions include determinations in employment, lending, healthcare, insurance, housing, education, legal services, and essential government services.
+Any AI system that materially influences a "consequential decision" about a person.
+The statute's covered domains are education, employment, housing, financial or lending services, insurance (underwriting, pricing, coverage, claims), health-care services, and essential government services.

 What happens if we do not comply?

 Violations are enforced by the Colorado Attorney General under the Colorado Consumer Protection Act.
 There is no private right of action, meaning individuals cannot sue directly.
-But AG enforcement carries significant penalties.
+Before initiating an enforcement action, the AG must provide a 60-day notice and opportunity to cure — but this right-to-cure provision expires January 1, 2030.
+Organizations that have not built operational compliance by then face enforcement without a grace period.

 Is there a small business exemption?